Unleash/unleash/website/docs/feature-flag-tutorials/react/examples.md

 ![Editing feature flag settings in Unleash.](/img/react-ex-edit-settings.png)

 In the Settings view, click on the edit button.
-This will take us to the ‘Edit feature flag form.
+This will take us to the ‘Edit feature flag' form.

 ![Enabling impression data for a feature flag.](/img/react-ex-enable-impression-data.png)